SaidTorres3/video-editor/README.md

 - Low-latency audio output using WASAPI shared mode
 - Efficient audio mixing with minimal CPU overhead
 - Automatic format conversion handles different audio specifications
+- The native FFmpeg H.264 decoder is forced and multi-threading enabled for smooth playback when using the static build

 ## Troubleshooting